adam-rabinowitz/wasp_indel_v1.0/mapping/README.md

 with inconsistent mapped locations are discarded while the original read of consistently mapped alignments are written to a BAM file with the suffix '.consistent.bam'.

+The argument "--wobble" allows a spcified by distance between the originally mapped reads and the remapped flipped reads.
+The default is to allow zero wobble.

 Step 7 & 8:
 -----------